 Women Veterans Make Good Business Owners

-Sincere thanks to CIT Bank and First Republic Bank for making this video possible.
+Sincere thanks to One West and First Republic Bank for making this video possible.

 Entrepreneurship offers veterans – and especially women veterans and veterans with disabilities – increased opportunities to maximize their strengths and skills, to achieve their financial and career goals, and to customize their employment to accommodate their challenges.
 Microbusiness and self-employment are often the most appropriate option for returning veterans because of the technology available and the flexibility afforded.

-- If you’re a woman vet in San Diego, WOVEN San Diego starts on April 27 at the San Diego Small Business Development Center.
-Download a WOVEN San Diego Flyer.
+- Download a WOVEN San Diego July Flyer at the San Diego Small Business Development Center.

-If you are an institutional donor and want to be more involved, please contact Claudia Viek, our CEO, directly.
+If you are an institutional donor and want to be more involved, please contact Carolina Martinez.

 Why is our approach different?
 California has 1.8 million veterans, the highest number of any state; 9% are women, with African American women making up 12%.
 While veteran entrepreneurship programs exist across the country, the substantial population of women veterans in California calls for a regionally focused program, specifically catered to veteran women business owners in their communities.
 Also, CAMEO builds bridges between veteran service groups and our network of 87 business assistance and financing programs committed to promoting economic opportunity through microbusiness development.